awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-sdk-csharp-ref-callbacks.md

-# Realtime Servers Client API \(C\#\) Reference: Asynchronous Callbacks<a name="realtime-sdk-csharp-ref-callbacks"></a>
+# Realtime Servers client API \(C\#\) reference: Asynchronous callbacks<a name="realtime-sdk-csharp-ref-callbacks"></a>

 Use this C\# Realtime Client API reference to help you prepare your multiplayer game for use with Realtime Servers deployed on Amazon GameLift fleets\.
-For details on the integration process, see [Get Started with Realtime Servers](realtime-plan.md)\.
+For details on the integration process, see [Get started with Realtime Servers](realtime-plan.md)\.
 + [Synchronous Actions](realtime-sdk-csharp-ref-actions.md)
 + Asynchronous Callbacks
 + [Data Types](realtime-sdk-csharp-ref-datatypes.md)

 A game client needs to implement these callback methods to respond to events\.
 The Realtime server invokes these callbacks to send game\-related information to the game client\.
 Callbacks for the same events can also be implemented with custom game logic in the Realtime server script\.
-See [Script Callbacks for Realtime Servers](realtime-script-callbacks.md)\.
+See [Script callbacks for Realtime Servers](realtime-script-callbacks.md)\.

 Callback methods are defined in `ClientEvents.cs`\.